 Location: Bülowstraße 7, 10783 Berlin Schöneberg

-This museum just opened last year in the neighbourhood of Schöneberg.
+This museum just opened last year in the neighborhood of Schöneberg.
 It’s now categorized as the largest street art museum in the world.
-Not everyone is keen though about starting this project as it’s deemed as temporary.
+Not everyone is keen thought about starting this project as it’s deemed as temporary.
 But, it’s becoming a global trend and portable panels have been used as canvasses to the house exteriors to preserve it.
-You could see works of various artists which is exhibited throughout each year.
+You could see the works of various artists that are exhibited throughout each year.
 Feast your eyes on sculpture garden and a floating walkway amongst others.
-Workshops are also held at the vicinity.
+Workshops are also held in the vicinity.
 Admission is free.

 Harvard Museum of Natural History